List of Ring characters

 This article lists the characters who have appeared in the Japanese Ring films, based on a series of novels written by Koji Suzuki.
-The series is made up of Ring, Rasen, Ring 2, Ring 0: Birthday and Sadako 3D.
+The series is made up of Ring, Spiral, Ring 2, Ring 0: Birthday and Sadako 3D.
 The films have also been adapted into the Korean film The Ring Virus, and the American series The Ring, Rings (2005), The Ring Two and Rings (2017).
 In television the first novel has been adapted into the television film Ring: Kanzenban as well as Ring: The Final Chapter a 12-episode television series.
 A follow-up series, Rasen, was also produced.

 The books and films revolve around a mysterious video cassette that is said to curse those who watch it so that they will die within a week of viewing.
 The main characters discover this to be true and must solve the videotape's origins to save themselves and other characters from the deadly curse.